araobp/sveltekit-ai/README.md

 ```

-As long as the data volume is not large, the fuzzy search performance of combining text-embeddings-ada-002 and sqlite3-vec is quite good.
+The performance of fuzzy search using a combination of text-embeddings-ada-002 and sqlite3-vec is quite good, as long as the data volume isn't too large.

 ## App